SextupleV/Parallel-evolution-of-root-species/HGTdetector/Redame.md

 The HGTdetector.sh script was developed to identify Horizontal gene transfer events.

-## The schematic diagram of DupGen_finder pipeline
+## The pipeline used for identification of HGT-derived genes
 ![UB4KWWAO)Q{_F5~73S (ALS](https://github.com/SextupleV/TD-research/assets/22436936/9dea2366-49cc-4074-b627-404270d403e3)

 ## The usage of HGTdetector.sh script